 What are you waiting for?
 Let’s get started!

-Starting piano lessons as an adult can be a wonderful journey of finally realizing a perhaps lifelong passion.
+Learning to play piano as an adult can be a wonderful journey of finally realizing a perhaps lifelong passion.

-Contrary to what many think, beginning music lessons as an adult is never too late.
-Playing and learning the piano as an adult has several benefits and advantages, and most importantly; you are doing it because you want to, not because you have to!
+Playing and learning the piano as an adult even has several other benefits and advantages, but most importantly; you are doing it because you want to, not because you have to!

 Organizing your practice sessions is easier in the beginning.
 So make sure to set up a practice routine that you can keep both for practice and just to enjoy music, as soon as possible.